 Some higher level math material

-If students score high on the first test, they can take a second test.
+If students score high on the first test, they are eligible to take a second test.
 Test two also takes 30 minutes to complete and assesses a student’s readiness for the following:

 Steps for Taking the Test